djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/boundary_layers.md

 #### Turbulent Boundary Layer

-- **Chaotic, swirling** flow near the wall.
+- The turbulent flow near the wall is characterized by *chaotic, swirling* movement that defines its overall behavior.
-- High mixing leads to a **fuller velocity profile** (larger velocity near the wall vs. laminar).
+- High mixing in turbulent conditions produces a *fuller velocity profile* with higher velocities near the wall compared to laminar flow.
-- Higher friction drag due to intense momentum transfer by turbulent eddies.
+- Intense momentum transfer by turbulent eddies results in increased *friction drag* on the surface.
-- More resistant to separation because turbulent mixing can supply momentum from outer flow to near-wall regions.
+- The effective turbulent mixing supplies momentum from the outer flow to near-wall regions, offering improved *resistance to separation*.

 ### Boundary-Layer Equations

 Prandtl devised simplified **boundary-layer equations** under assumptions of:

-I. Small boundary-layer thickness $\delta$ compared to length scale $L$.
+- The boundary layer exhibits a *small boundary-layer thickness* $\delta$ when compared to the overall length scale $L$.

-II.
-Predominantly one-directional flow (streamwise) within the layer.
+- Within the layer, the flow is predominantly in one direction, indicating a strong *streamwise* component.

-III.
-Negligible pressure variation across the thin boundary layer (pressure taken from outer inviscid flow).
+- The pressure remains nearly constant across the thin boundary layer, reflecting a *negligible pressure variation* that is taken from the outer inviscid flow.

 #### Form of the 2D Boundary-Layer Equations